AnakenRalf/nextjssimpleapplication/README.md

 - submit new data to server (including upload image)
 - valitation inputs (xss protection and protect agains empty data)
 - metadata for static pages and dynamic pages
-- deal with cash problem in production mode build
+- deal with cache problem in production mode build

 NOTE: for production deploy - must be used external storage fs (for example - AWS)